Get to Know Our Clinical Psychologist

 Dr Bruce Walmsley

-Based in Melbourne, Australia, I founded Upside Stories to bring together my 15+ years of clinical practice, research, and postgraduate teaching into a practice built around meaning, for individuals approaching midlife and older age.
-Through Upside Stories, I work with clients Australia-wide via telehealth to help them navigate change, strengthen their mental and emotional health, and build lives that feel joyful — not just manageable.
+Based in Melbourne, Australia, I founded Upside Stories to bring together my 16 years of clinical practice, research, and postgraduate teaching into a practice built around meaning, for individuals approaching midlife and older age.
+Through Upside Stories, I work with clients Australia-wide via telehealth to help them navigate change, strengthen their mental and emotional health, and explore what living well looks like to them.

 From early volunteering on LGBTQIA+ helplines to counselling young people and their families, and later working in dementia consulting, older persons mental health, and centres for positive ageing — while completing my clinical endorsement and PhD — I learned how much more was possible as we age.

 My personal experiences — from coming out, supporting my mum through dementia, navigating career transitions, and becoming a midlife dad — bring depth and sensitivity to my practice.
-I know what it was like for me to sit with uncertainty, to grieve a version of myself, to reinvent who I was, and to find unexpected meaning in the harder chapters — and that keeps me curious about what it's like for you.
+They’re a big part of why I do this work, and they keep me curious about what it's like for you.

 Upside Stories Online Psychology Australia Bruce Walmsley

-Growth is about finding meaning in life’s challenges and changes, revealing unexpected upsides and opportunities for growth — strengthening relationships, shifting perspectives, and revealing inner strengths.
+In my research, I’ve found that growth is about finding meaning in life’s challenges and changes, revealing unexpected upsides and opportunities for growth: strengthening relationships, shifting perspectives, and revealing inner strengths.
 It’s about staying adaptive and rewriting your story after loss.

 — Bruce